aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 table `MRICandidateErrors`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:

-    an array of hash references.
-Each hash has one key: 'MincFile' => location (absolute path) of a MINC file found in table MRICandidateErrors.
+ - an array of hash references.
+Each hash has one key: `MincFile` => location (absolute path) of a MINC file found in table `MRICandidateErrors`.

 ### getBackupFileName